HELP releases BC EDI Wave 8 Provincial Summary

 While these Wave 8 findings are cause for continuing concern about the developmental health of children in BC, it is still a stable short-term trend in comparison to Wave 7 data (collected between 2016-2019).
 In some ways, the stability of theses vulnerability rates is surprising given the major disruptions to daily life for a number of families caused by the pandemic.
 Further research will be undertaken to help us understand the relationship between these outcomes and families’ experiences during the pandemic, including deepening our understanding of the impact of large-scale social policy investments during this period.

-A more detailed breakdown of these findings can be explored in the full Provincial Summary Report
+A more detailed breakdown of these findings can be explored in the full Provincial Summary Report.

-20 years of data
+Explore Now20 years of data

 The EDI is one of many tools in the Child Development Monitoring System, a series of questionnaires used to gather data about children at various life stages, from early childhood through high school.
 With Wave 8 marking 20 years of EDI data collection, there is an opportunity to explore this story further — as the Monitoring System grows more robust each year, there is now significant BC-specific data available for analysis and research purposes, along with potential to analyze child development across a longer period of time.